 Board of Directors

-Susan Ann Davis, Board Chair of Vital Voices Global Partnership, is a pioneering woman business owner in the public relations industry.
+Susan Ann Davis, Board Chair Emeritus of Vital Voices Global Partnership, having served as Chair of the Board from 2009-2016, is a pioneering woman business owner in the public relations industry.
 Over three decades, she has grown Susan Davis International into a global public affairs and strategic communications powerhouse, receiving accolades and recognition from industry peers and the respect of business and government leaders around the world.
 Internationally known for her expertise in strategic positioning, reputation management and crisis communication, Davis provides counsel to key industry and government executives worldwide.

 A lifelong advocate for social entrepreneurship, democracy building and leadership development for women, she was the first International President of the International Women’s Forum, now representing 5000 women leaders.
 She is a former President of the National Association of Women Business Owners in Washington, DC and served as the first political action chair.
 Subsequently she was named National Women Business Owner of the Year.